sourcegraph/handbook/content/support/support-workflow.md

    1. Ask our teammates in our #customer-support-internal Slack channel.
    2. If we collectively don't know the answer, then we engage engineering following the steps outlined [here](engaging-other-teams.md).

+ For features tagged beta or experimental in our docs, it’s okay to err on the side of engaging engineering sooner rather than later (since we don't yet know if we will want to release these, we keep our docs light in case we opt to remove the feature after all).

 9. **The CSE resolves the issue.** We don't consider something resolved unless the customer does/would.
 Resolution happens in a few ways.
 Only when one of these is true do we designate a case "closed" in Zendesk -- and if we were working in Slack, we leave that channel.